Last Updated on June 9, 2020

 In the past, I was a HUGE sucker for beauty products.
 Anything that promised to make my skin softer, minimize wrinkles, erase signs of aging, make my pores smaller, or turn me into Christy Brinkley over night– I HAD TO HAVE IT!
 Nothing would keep me away from proven (or unproven) beauty secrets.

 BUT, I've recently noticed that I have several drawers full of products that I've used a handful of times but haven't touched since.
 I'm always disappointed.
 I mean, really, is there magic to any of these products, or are we just throwing our money down the drain in our search for “perfection”?
 The thing is, marketing works, and we are suckers for it.

-OK, HERE’S THE SECRET!!
 It's simple and inexpensive.
 Are you ready for it?

-That's all I'm trying to say is, stop over washing your face with harsh chemicals!
+That's all I'm trying to say is, stop over-washing your face with harsh chemicals!
 It causes a mess of unwanted skin conditions.

-AND HERE IS WHY:
+AND HERE IS WHY…

 In our never-ending pursuit of beauty, we tend to overwhelm our skin with chemicals, parabens, synthetic dyes, fragrance, formaldehyde, and many other unnatural ingredients.
 The truth is, simplifying your beauty routine can actually bring out the best in your skin.

-The only thing I was missing was a good exfoliant, and after some research, discovered that baking soda was excellent for this (and super cheap!).
+The only thing I was missing was a good exfoliant, and after some research, I discovered that baking soda was excellent for this (and super cheap!).
 The powder is really fine, and because of this, I think it does a much better job at getting rid of dull, flaky skin than the leading exfoliant products.

 Anytime you can go as close to natural as possible, you will find the results are well worth the time and effort.
 This includes anything and everything that you put on your body (soap, lotion, cream, shampoo, deodorant, makeup remover, etc.).
 Unfortunately, most of us don't start running towards the natural, less-harsh products until we start having side effects.
 Kind of like faithfully applying sunscreen every day AFTER you start noticing sun damage.

 - Rose Hip Oil is better than ANY other moisturizer I've ever tried.
 It will make you glow!
 It goes on silky smooth and absorbs quickly so it won't leave you with a greasy face.
-I apply it in the morning to my face, neck and chest.
-I also use coconut oil for my body, and it smells amazing!
+I apply it in the morning to my face, neck, and chest.
+Then, I also use coconut oil for my body, and it smells amazing!

 - Neem Oil is amazing for your skin and hair.
 I apply it to dry patches of skin or eczema, and once in a while to the ends of my hair before washing.
 It has a strong earthy odor, but I don't even notice the smell anymore.
-According the the reviews, it's also great for acne.
+According to the reviews, it's also great for acne.